novdream/EUMC/README.md

 ## Introduction

-GPL4TGBA is an innovative framework designed to address the critical issue of crafting transferable graph backdoor attacks across diverse learning paradigms.
-This framework enhances the adaptability of graph backdoor attacks, ensuring they remain effective across various graph learning models.
+EUMC is an innovative framework designed to address the critical issue of crafting effective and unnoticeable multi-category graph backdoor attacks.

 **Components**
-- **Condensed Subgraph Triggers:** Constructs a set of diverse triggers that maintain the intrinsic structural properties of the data.
+- **Multi-Category Subgraph Triggers Pool:** Constructs a set of diverse triggers that maintain the intrinsic structural properties of the data and are aware of different categories.
-- **Graph Prompt Learning for Trigger Training:** Employs GPL to train triggers, leveraging its theoretical transferability properties, to ensure the triggers are effective across different learning paradigms.
+- **Trigger Attachment Strategy:** Develops a "select then attach" strategy that connects suitable category-aware triggers to attacked nodes for unnoticeability.

 **Contributions:**
--  **Problem Exploration:** We study a novel backdoor attack problem aimed at generalizing attacks across different graph learning paradigms.
+-  **Problem Exploration:** We focus on the challenging problem of effective and unnoticeable multi-category graph backdoor attack
--  **Method Development:** Based on recent research on GPL, we explore using GPL to train backdoor triggers and verify its effectiveness in generalizing triggers across various learning paradigms.
+-  **Method Development:** We design a novel framework that constructs a multi-category subgraph trigger pattern (MC-STP) from the attacked graph.
+We also develop a “select then attach” strategy to ensure the unnoticeability and effectiveness of the multi-category graph backdoor attacks.

 ## Overview